 - Who has traditionally done those things that are customary in the upbringing of the child, i.e., diaper changing, baths, feeding, homework, birthday parties, and school registration.

 The factors above are meant to be general in nature to give you an idea of what type of due diligence and questioning I will ask you when you come to see me and we troubleshoot your facts.

 In Harris county family law courts, it is very easy to get a drug test.
 Should you test positive, expect to have supervised visitation with the child until you have a clean drug screen.
 Most drugs test are hair follicle, you can also ask for a finger nail test.
 Supervised visitation can be requested and ordered when one parents has beaten the child or the other parent, placed the child in a dangerous situation, or acted in such a way, as to raise alarm as to the parent’s ability to be alone with the child.

-How to File Suit
+How to File Suit for child custody

 You would need to come to our office and talk with one of our Houston Child Custody Lawyers, or with me.
 Suit is usually filed within a day.
 You can ask for a temporary order if you believe that the other party is a flight risk, or because of any other reason that would warrant a need for an immediate court intervention.
 You typically have these types of hearings in about 3 to 5 weeks.
 Final trial is in about 10 months.
 During the time the case is filed and up until the trial, you undergo fact finding and document production.
 When this is done and judge sets you for the final trial, then you go and present your facts and ask judge or jury to rule.

 Achieve the best decision, in your child’s interest.
 Get in touch with our team of child custody lawyers in Houston, TX.